Karina Nguyen

 Investigations

-My work in visual forensics & human rights contributed to the Pulitzer Prize reporting.
+Earlier, I worked in visual forensics and OSINT (open-source intelligence), contributing to the Pulitzer Prize reporting.
 That involved investigations of war crimes and crimes against humanity with extensive data collection, evidence verification, satellite analysis, 3D reconstructions, legal submissions, investigative tools, and applied remote sensing.

 - Bloomberg CityLab